kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 #### Notes

-* To avoid races and possible gamification, all components should use max(ResourceRequirements, ResourceAllocated) when computing resources used by a Pod.
+* To avoid races and possible gamification, all components should use max(ResourceRequirements, ResourcesAllocated) when computing resources used by a Pod.
 TBD if this can be weakened when PodResizeSuccess PodCondition's Reason is set to Rejected, or should the initiating actor update ResourceRequirements back to reclaim resources.